Toggle mobile menu visibility

 Pre-election periods

-In the six-week run-up to an election - local, national, general or European - councils have to very careful not to do or say anything that could be seen to support any political party or candidate in any way.
-We will continue to publish important service announcements using social media but may have to remove responses if they are overtly party political.
+In the six-week run-up to an election - local, national, or general - councils have to be very careful not to do or say anything that could be seen to support any political party or candidate in any way.
+We will continue to publish important service announcements using social media but may have to remove responses if they are party political.

 Your social media accounts